-This chapter describes the processor's interrupt and exception-handling mechanism when operating in protected mode.
-Most of the information provided here also applies to interrupt and exception mechanisms used in real-address, virtual-8086 mode, and 64-bit mode.
+This chapter describes the interrupt and exception-handling mechanism when operating in protected mode on an Intel 64 or IA-32 processor.
+Most of the information provided here also applies to interrupt and exception mechanisms used in realaddress, virtual-8086 mode, and 64-bit mode.

-Chapter 15, "8086 Emulation", describes information specific to interrupt and exception mechanisms in real-address and virtual-8086 mode.
-Section 5.14, "Exception and Interrupt Handling in 64-bit Mode" describes information specific to interrupt and exception mechanisms in IA-32e mode and 64-bit sub-mode.
+Chapter 15, "8086 Emulation," describes information specific to interrupt and exception mechanisms in real-address and virtual-8086 mode.
+Section 5.14, "Exception and Interrupt Handling in 64-bit Mode," describes information specific to interrupt and exception mechanisms in IA-32e mode and 64-bit sub-mode.